tedwang-tw/docker-aosp-v4/README.md

     docker build -t tedwang/aosp-v4 .

 Here you can swap the base image with either **tedwang/aosp-base12** or **-base14** by manually modifying "FROM" command in Dockerfile.

+Note: If you'd like the original monolithic build, you can clone by the branch "monolithic":

+    git clone https://github.com/tedwang-tw/docker-aosp-v4.git -b monolithic
+    cd docker-aosp-v4
+    docker build -t tedwang/aosp-v4:monolithic .

 ## Usage ##
 You can launch the image using the docker command line, suppose you have prepared a folder for aosp download in the local host, e.g. **~/AOSP**,